kanaria69/Mainecoco/README.md

-## I was going to get a brain transplant, but I changed my mind
+## They're making a movie about clocks.
+It's about time